 It's important to remember that the steps and sections included in the structure of your business proposal might vary based on personal preferences and your particular field.
 Thus, the formatting of each company's business proposal might look a little different.
 Solicited proposals might come with specific requirements from a client and you'll want to be aware of what sections to include in unsolicited business proposals.

 Our how-to guide will get you started on creating your own business proposal and direct you on the key elements to include.
-For additional guidance, use proposal examples written by other companies as a business proposal template or invest in business proposal software.

 Title Page and Table of Contents